One Club Award

-The One Club Award is a football award established in 2015 by the Spain-based club Athletic Bilbao to reward footballers whose careers in a single team represent values that the club considers linked to its identity.
-These values are those of loyalty, commitment, responsibility, sportsmanship and respect.
+The One Club Award is a football award established in 2015 by the Spanish club Athletic Bilbao to reward footballers whose careers in a single team represent values of loyalty, commitment, responsibility, sportsmanship and respect that the club considers linked to its identity.
 The award is presented at halftime during an Athletic Bilbao home match by club ambassador José Ángel Iribar.

 It is one of the few awards given out by an individual club that celebrates players from other teams.
 For that reason, the award has been described as rare point of non-tribalism in the modern game.
 The male award, The One Club Man, has been awarded since 2015, while also awarding a female award, known as One Club Woman, from 2019.

 The Award

 The prize exists to honour players who have demonstrated a "real" connection to region of their club.
 Athletic Bilbao place particular importance on player loyalty and promotion from within, with the majority of their players graduating from their youth academy system based at the Lezama Facilities outside Bilbao; they have a self-imposed limitation where they will only field players that have a connection to the Basque region where they are based.
 As such they have a small pool of potential players to choose from compared to other large clubs, and their players are encouraged to agree to long-term contracts to remain.

 According to the club, up until the 21st century "the association between clubs and the territory they belonged to was a football club’s most important identifying feature".
 This feature is what they call the Principle of Origin - "which boils down to: I support the team of where I come from because their players represent me and share my origin.
 They are “our players”.
 In recent years, the club believes that the principle of origin has been superseded by success at all costs with clubs often featuring teams without any players from the city the club represents.